A panel of Black speakers at the Black History Month 2022: The Joy of Hair event

 The history behind the history

 While it has been almost 20 years since the repeal of Section 28, the impact of this homophobic legislation is still felt today.
-As recent as 2003, children in schools would have been forbidden from learning or teaching LGBT+ issues, and this stigma did not disappear overnight.
+As recent as 2003, children in schools would have been forbidden from learning or teaching LGBTQIA+ issues, and this stigma did not disappear overnight.
 And the current political climate is seeing trans people's livelihoods threatened more than ever.
-This is why it is so important to celebrate and to encourage visibility and awareness of LGBTQ+ people and their experiences across all genders, sexualities, races, cultures, abilities and faiths.
+This is why it is so important to celebrate and to encourage visibility and awareness of LGBTQIA+ people and their experiences across all genders, sexualities, races, cultures, abilities and faiths.

 This February we will offer you a series of talks, workshops, artist showcases, and opportunities to have your voices heard and your work seen and celebrated.
 We are committed to making sure that your experience at UAL as an LGBTQIA+ person is the best it can be, and to help our allies understand why we do this every year.